Multilingual CheckList: Generation and Evaluation: Conclusion

+In Table \ref{tab:difflangs} we report the FR on XLM-R model fine-tuned with SST-2 data; thus, except for En, all other values are for zero-shot transfer to the respective language.
 The average FR for AMCG is highest for Swahili (59\%), Vietnamese and Gujarati (around 52\%), and lowest for French (43\%), Spanish and German (around 45\%).
 For English, average FR is 41\%.
+These trends are consistent with expectation of performance as English, French, and other European languages are high-resourced while Swahili and Vietnamese are very low-resourced.

-More importantly, we observe that the Pearson (Spearman) correlation between VER and AMCG FR values for French, Hindi, Gujarati and Swahili are 0.99 (1.0), 0.96 (0.94), 0.98 (0.89) and 0.97 (0.94) respectively.
-This implies that even without VER, one can obtain an extremely accurate assessment of the capabilities of multilingual models just from AMCG FR rates, even for low resource languages like Gujarati and Swahili.
+For 3 of the target languages, namely French, Gujarati and Swahili, native speakers verified the generated templates and thus, we also report the FR for TEA-ver.\footnote{These languages were selected based on typological, geographical, resource level diversity and access to native speakers.} We observe that the Pearson (Spearman) correlation between TEA and TEA-ver FR values for French, Gujarati and Swahili are 0.99 (1.0), 0.98 (0.89) and 0.97 (0.94) respectively.
+Furthermore, the difference between FR (FR-Diff) is also low.
+This implies, similar to our observations from section \ref{6_hindi_checklists}, that one can obtain an extremely accurate assessment of the capabilities of multilingual models just from TEA CheckLists even for low resource languages like Swahili.
+This re-affirms that despite noise, TEA is able to generate CheckLists that are useful without any human supervision.